 The Athletics Collection consists of records related to all sports at the school including photographs, schedules, administrative material and other records.

-The Archives houses complete runs of the student newspaper, The Scroll, starting in 1927; the Deerfield Alumni Journal, starting in 1944, and the Pocumtuck yearbooks starting in 1928.
-The Archives also has many other student newsletters and small magazines that have been published from 1910 to the present, as well as official Academy publications such as course catalogs and view books, and the varied creative and academic writings from our own Deerfield Academy Press.
+The Archives houses complete runs of the student newspaper, The Scroll, starting in 1927; the Deerfield Alumni Journal (Deerfield), starting in 1944, and the Pocumtuck yearbooks starting in 1928.
+The Archives also has many other student newsletters and small magazines, as well as official Academy publications such as course catalogs and view books, and the varied creative and academic writings from our own Deerfield Academy Press.

 Administrative records provide information about specific office functions as well as the overall operation of the Academy.
 These include records from the Head of School, Dean of the Faculty, Registrar, Alumni and Development, Business Office, and others.